Social Media Guidelines

-To be included on the Follow UNF page, social media administrators for UNF departments must read agree to the University's guidelines below and fill out the social media agreement form.
+If departments would like to be included on the Follow UNF page, please read the social media guidelines and submit the social media agreement form.

 - Adhere to all University Policies and Procedures such as the Florida Sunshine Law, Online Communication Policy, Code of Conduct and Ethics Policy, and Americans with Disabilities Act.
 Also, adhere to all federal, state, copyright and intellectual property laws, rules and regulations.

 - Avoid copyright infringement when sharing content.
 Rights and permissions should be received prior to posting, sharing and distributing materials that are copyrighted, which includes, but is not limited to, music, art, copyrighted photographs or texts and portions of copyrighted video.

 - Be sure to receive permissions when taking a photo.
 Most UNF students sign a photo release when they start at the University, giving permission to have their photo taken and published.
 However, some students have not given permission or have opted out, so it's best to ask first.

 - Do not take or share photos or video of children under 18 without written consent by a parent or guardian.
 A photo and video release for should be filled out by the parent or guardian of the child.

 - All YouTube videos must have closed captioning to achieve compliance with the Americans with Disabilities Act.